 The effect of going to court and tribunal could cause the individual to go blank, panic or cry.
-In the most extreme cases, a court appearance for certain individuals could be extremely harmful, causing them to commit suicide.
+In the most extreme cases, a court appearance for certain individuals could be extremely harmful, causing them to take their own life.